Aylur/astal/README.md

 ## Lower level languages

-As said before, the main goal is to make js/lua/python dx better, but libastal can be used in **any** language that has bindings for glib/gtk.
+As said before, the main goal is to make js/lua/python DX better, but libastal can be used in **any** language that has bindings for glib/gtk.
 `Binding` is not implemented in Vala, but in each language, because they are language specific, and it doesn't make much sense for lower